Build Introduction

 Barbarian Class Mechanic – The Arsenal System

-The Barbarian can wield four weapons simultaneously as well as choose a weapon expertise to use as their Technique allowing them to gain that weapon’s bonus even if they’re wielding another weapon type.
+The Barbarian can wield four weapons simultaneously as well as choose a weapon expertise to use as their Technique, allowing them to gain that weapon’s bonus even if they’re wielding another weapon type.
 Finally, the Barbarian can assign its skills to use different weapon types shuffling between Two-Handed Bludgeoning Weapons, Two-Handed Slashing Weapons, and Dual-Wield Weapons.

 Gear, Stats, Gems, and Runes